alirezafas/excel-dashboard-project/README.md

-**Creating README structure**

-The user asked me to write a README in English based on their project.
-I don't need to search for additional info, but I'll use the details from the project.

-I'll organize it into six sections: Project Overview, Dataset, Pivot Summaries, Key Findings, Dashboard Components, How to Reproduce, and Contact.
-I must follow formatting rules like using headings (#–#####) and bold labels.
-I'll aim for short paragraphs and add bullet lists or tables as needed, which should keep it concise and clear.

-Time to write a concise README!
-### Project Overview
 A call-centre dashboard that aggregates and visualises 1000 call records to track operational performance across five representatives (R01–R05).
 The workbook contains raw call data, pivot summaries, regional breakdowns, and per-rep metrics used to build interactive charts and a performance dashboard.

 ### Data Description